saitejavanamala/Portfolio/SQL/SQLQuestionnaire.md

 12. What do you mean by data integrity?
 13. What is the difference between clustered and non clustered index in SQL?
 14. Write a SQL query to display the current date?
 15. List the different type of joins?
+And give examples with two test tables
 16. What do you mean by Denormalization?
 17. What are Entities and Relationships?
 18. What is an Index?